Melanesian mythology

-A compilation of "Melanesian mythology" by Dixon (1916)

-Roland Burrage Dixon wrote an account of "Melanesian" mythology in The Mythology of All Races, which was published in 1916.
+The Mythology of All Races (1916)

-Dixon's compilation reflects beliefs by some Western observers of the time in the existence of a "mythology" at the scale of Melanesia as a whole.
-It was then accepted practice to blend together mythological traditions from different regions of the South Pacific, as if they were examples of a single "Melanesian" culture.
+In 1916 Roland Burrage Dixon wrote an early account of Melanesian mythology in The Mythology of All Races.
+Dixon's compilation reflects beliefs by some Western observers of the time in the existence of a mythology at the scale of Melanesia as a whole.
+It was then accepted practice to blend together mythological traditions from different regions of the South Pacific as if they were examples of a single "Melanesian" culture.
 Modern scholars critique this approach as over-simplification, preferring to present each local tradition separately and suggest possible links more carefully.

 Dixon's proposed division of the area's populations

-According to Dixon (1916), Melanesia falls into two geographic divisions: New Guinea with the smaller adjacent islands forming one, and the long series of islands lying to the north and east of it, from the Admiralty group to New Caledonia and Fiji, constituting the other.
+According to Dixon, Melanesia falls into two geographic divisions: New Guinea with its adjacent smaller islands forming one; and the long series of islands lying to the north and east of it, from the Admiralty group to New Caledonia and Fiji, constituting the other.

-From an anthropological point of view, the population of the Melanesian area is composed of a number of different historical populations (what Dixon called “racial types”).
-He recognized “at least three groups”:
+From an anthropological point of view, the population of the Melanesian area is composed of a number of different historical populations (what Dixon called "racial types").
+He recognized "at least three groups":